You want to know the BEST advice I’ve ever gotten?

-At the time, I was focused heavily on President Trump, his business lifestyle and management-style leadership.
+At the time, I was focused heavily on President Trump and his business lifestyle and management-style leadership.

 Yes, I was a Trump-wannabe back then.
 I’m glad I did the experiment, because it showed me what I’m not.

-But it was not through Trump that I learned this unfortunate truth.
-It was through my (temporary) Boss.
+But it wasn’t through Trump that I learned this unfortunate truth.
+It was my (temporary) boss.

 And the worst part?